carpentries-incubator/machine-learning-novice-sklearn/_episodes/06-dimensionality-reduction.md

 ~~~
 {: .language-python}

-## Our goal: using dimensionality-reduction to help with clustering and classification
+## Our goal: using dimensionality-reduction to help with machine learning

 As humans we are pretty good at object and pattern recognition.
-We can look at the images above, inspect the intensity and position of each pixel relative to all other pixels in the image, and pretty quickly make an accurate guess at what the image shows.
-As humans we spends much of our younger lives learning these spatial relations, and so it stands to reason that we can teach computers to recognise these patterns and relations too.
+We can look at the images above, inspect the intensity and position pixels relative to other pixels, and pretty quickly make an accurate guess at what the image shows.
+As humans we spends much of our younger lives learning these spatial relations, and so it stands to reason that computers can also extract these relations.
+Let's see if it is possible to use unsupervised clustering techniques to pull out relations in our MNIST dataset of number images.

 As we did for previous datasets, let's have a quick glance at relationships between our features/pixels.
-We'll inspect the following pixels:
+We'll inspect the relationships between a few pixel features to look for any correlations:

 ~~~
 import matplotlib.pyplot as plt